Notes from the So Festival 'Let's Talk' performance

 These beautifully organic forms, harvested from edge lands on the limestone cliff of Lincolnshire Heights bravely resist gravity and gently twitch in the drafty north aisle of x church in Gainsborough.

-I want to create the sense of stillness that we feel when looking at drone shots of local floods, to create a space in which everything seems to have slowed down or stopped.
-I wonder, how wide and how deep can a moment of now be stretched out and can this help to heighten the process of sensing.
+I want to create the sense of stillness that we feel when looking at drone shots of local flooding: to create a space in which everything seems to have slowed down or stopped.

 Sustainability